 84. Himachal Pradesh has 3226 gram panchayats.

-85. Famous for its handicrafts including carpets, paintings, leather works, stoles, and more, Himachal Pradesh is a major market of handloom and handicrafts.
+85. Famous for its handicrafts including carpets, paintings, leather works, stoles, and more, Himachal Pradesh is a major market for handloom and handicrafts.

 87. In 1966, hilly areas of neighboring Punjab state were merged into Himachal and it was ultimately granted full statehood in 1971.